pulibrary/ExcelAlmaLookup/README.md

 ## Quick Start Guide

 This guide shows the basic steps involved in using this plugin.
+(See also the [Example](#example) section for a more detailed description of use cases involving Alma and WorldCat.)
 Some features require special configuration in Alma (see "[Configuration](#configuration)" section below).
 Full documentation of the various features and options can be found further down in this README.

 <div>
 <img width="50%" align='right' src='./img/dialog-steps.jpg'>